-- (1) Adult: Administer 10-15 grams of glucose paste between the gum and cheek.
-Consider single additional dose of glucose paste if not improved after 10 minutes. - (2) Pediatric: Administer 10-15 grams of glucose paste between the gum and cheek; this may be accomplished through several small administrations.
-Consider single additional dose of glucose paste if not improved after 10 minutes.
+- (1) Adult: Administer 10-15 grams of oral glucose between the gum and cheek.
+Consider single additional dose of oral glucose if not improved after 10 minutes. - (2) Pediatric: Administer 10-15 grams of oral glucose between the gum and cheek; this may be accomplished through several small administrations.
+Consider single additional dose of oral glucose if not improved after 10 minutes.